Aurora-slz/BEATS/README.md

 ```
 Before processing, set your own `base LLM`, `load_data_path`, `save_pat`.

-In this version of code, we only provide prompts for LLaMA and we will update prompts for Qwen as soon as the papare is accepated.
+In this version of code, we only provide prompts for LLaMA and we will update prompts for Qwen as soon as the paper is accepated.

 The prompt is located in `/generate/action_prompt_3_llama.py`